-How could an athlete receive a Missed Test?
+What is a Missed Test?

 RTP athletes could receive a Missed Test if they are unavailable during the 60-minute time slot at the location specified on their Whereabouts filing or update.
+A Missed Test can only be issued if an attempt is made at some point during the identified 60-minute window and the athlete is unavailable.